mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 4. You can install using one of two options, pick one:
     * **Option 1, manual install (Secondary)**: Open the extracted folder, **copy** the contents to your Terraria folder and let it overwrite files when asked. (replace files)
     * **Option 2, installer**: Run the installer .jar file (requires Java 8 or higher) (_Recommended to have launched vanilla Terraria at least once for the best install experience_)
-    * **Option 3, Steam (Recommended)**: Download [Terraria](https://store.steampowered.com/app/105600/Terraria) through Steam, then install [tModLoader](https://store.steampowered.com/app/1281930/tModLoader).
 5. Done.
 You can launch Terraria as usual.
-If you used Option 3, choose tModLoader in your Steam library.

 Tip: Here is an easy way to find where your Terraria files are located: